mandober/rust-debrief/items/struct/struct_item.md

 # Structure i.e. `struct`

+struct with a single field, its size is the same as that field. zero-cost abstraction!

 A `struct`, is a custom data type that lets us name and package together multiple related values that make up a meaningful group.